okozelsk/NET/Readme.txt

 	Independent on predictors generator
 	Supports x-fold cross validation method
 	Clusters of readout units
-		Cluster of feed forward networks per each output field
+		Cluster of readout units per each output field
+			Feed Forward Network or Parallel Perceptron
 Bundle normalizer
 	Helper for normalization of data in a bundle